drdataanalysis/drdataanalysis.github.io/_posts/2021-02-22-Starting-PyFun.md

 ---
 title: "Starting Py-Fun!"
-excerpt: "Intro to the blog and the work that I am planning to do with Python"
+excerpt: "Intro to the blog and the stuff I am planning to do with Python and Power BI"
 categories:
   - News
 tags:
   - Python
+  - Power BI
 layout: single
 header:
   teaser: /assets/images/posts/2021-02-22-Teaser.png